About El Camino Reelers

 El Camino Reelers is the LGBTQ square dancing club of Silicon Valley.
 Our club was founded in 1985 by Marilyn Martinyak and Pat Dixon as an alternative to the gay square dance clubs located an hour away in San Francisco.
 We're now one of the largest and best-known gay square dance clubs in the country.

 Our regular club night is every Wednesday from 7:30 to 9:30 pm at St. Andrews United Methodist Church at 4111 Alma Street in Palo Alto, just 20 minutes away from San Jose.
-We also have Advanced-level dancing on Tuesdays, quarterly Saturday dances featuring nationally-known callers, and occasional Friday potlucks.
+We also have Advanced-level dancing on Tuesdays, quarterly Saturday dances featuring nationally-known callers, monthly no-experience-required "Fun Nights", and occasional Friday potlucks.

 We provide a smoke-free and alcohol-free environment for gay men and lesbians to meet each other and socialize.
 And while we can make no guarantees, people have been known to find true love at a square dance!